2600hz/kazoo/applications/pusher/doc/pusher.md

 ```

 ### Maintenance

-in order for the push services from apple / google to work they need to be configured with application secrets / certificates. the app used in the push message is taken from Token-App.
+In order for the push services from Apple / Google to work they need to be configured with application secrets / certificates.
+The app used in the push message is taken from Token-App.

 * `sup pusher_maintenance add_google_app(AppId, Secret)`
 * `sup pusher_maintenance add_apple_app(AppId, CertFile)` (uses the default APNs host: api.push.apple.com)